Search skillsforcare.org.uk

 .doc - 86 KB

-This template can be used to document your activity and goals in preparing for inspection.
+This template can be used to document your activity and goals in preparing for assessment.

 Being prepared for CQC inspection eLearning

-This one-hour virtual learning module is aimed at new managers, new services and others wishing to understand the CQC inspection process.
+This one-hour virtual learning module is aimed at new managers, new services and others wishing to understand the CQC assessment process.

 Informed by how other services have prepared, the module looks at a step-by-step approach to involving the people you support, staff and others in sharing robust evidence.
 The content of this module has been updated to align with the new CQC Single Assessment Framework.